CankatCaglar/GeoPin/README.md

 Do not commit signing files, certificates, or private keys to this repository.

-## App Store
+App Store

-- App Store link: (add your link here)
+- App Store link: apps.apple.com/tr/app/geopin-geography-master/id6756518038

-## License

-All rights reserved.
-(If you prefer, we can replace this section with an explicit license.)